Trip Highlights

 - Three pair light synthetic or merino wool socks

-- One pair sturdy trail shoes, or running shoes, to use for hiking and for casual camp time
+- One pair tennis or running shoes, to use for hiking and for casual camp time that can get sandy

 - One pair of sandals with ankle straps to wear while kayaking, on the beaches, walking around towns, etc.